OwenMelbz/https-enforcement/README.md

 # Laravel 5 HTTPS Enforcement Agent

-An automatic piece of middleware, which will redirect users accessing non https urls, to the secure equivalent unless specified in the ignore list
+An automatic piece of middleware for Laravel 5.x, which will redirect users accessing non https urls, to the secure equivalent unless specified in the ignore list

 ## Usage